For free online solitaire see https://solitaired.com/

 The oldest known book of Patience games was published in Moscow, 1826, as Sobranie kartochnykh raskludok, izvestnykh pod nazvaniemn Grand-pasiansov - "A collection of the card layouts usually known as Grand-patiences".
 At least six more collections were published in Sweden before 1850, three of them before 1840.
 Scandinavian and Polish references from the 1830s add weight to the apparent Baltic origin of Patience games, and Ross-Healey argue for Sweden as the likeliest ultimate source.
 They also quote a nice additional back-reference from the 1889 Notes and Reminiscences of H. G. Trolle-Wachtmeister, in the form of an anecdote about Charles XIII of Sweden which concludes "Old Charles listened carefully to this, then put aside his Patience-cards...".
 "This" refers to the pilgrimage of Gustav Adolf to Jerusalem, which took place in June 1815.

-The first French collection appeared in 1842, entitled Le Livre des patiences, par Mme de F***, whom Ross-Healey identify as the Marquise de Fortia.
+The first French collection, entitled Le Livre des patiences, par Mme de F*** (identified by Ross-Healey as the Marquise de Fortia) was into its third edition in 1842 and was soon followed by an English translation.
 That Patience was now current in upper French society is indicated by a letter from the Danish dramatist Oehlenschlager, who visited Louis-Philippe at Paris in 1845 and reports: "Here there was sitting the noble old queen, with white hair, at a big table; she was playing Patience with two packs of cards.
 The King's sister, Mine Adelaide, was also playing Patience, with smaller cards."
 Another nineteenth-century French collection was published in Brussels as Le Livre illustré des patiences and credited to the Comtesse de Blanccoeur, who claims to have based it on her own researches.
 The same text later appears in English, however, as The Illustrated Book of Patience (1920), translated by "Professor Hoffmann" (Angelo Lewis) - though not from Blanccoeur, of whom he appears unaware, but from a German-language edition, leaving unclear whether the French or the German edition came first.

 Patience did not